Team-Ferry/Paranormal-XJTU/README.md

 #### Our Team
 - 💞 Team Ferry, consisting of 6 undergraduates in Xjtu finished the whole project.
-- 💪 Take a trip around the campus of Xi'an Jiaotong University while trying to solve a series of ghostly mysteries!
+- 💪 Take an exciting trip around the campus of Xi'an Jiaotong University while trying to solve a series of ghostly mysteries!

 ####### Main Contributors